DakshSharma119/ASIC-Design/README.md

 ![Screenshot from 2024-08-22 01-13-54](https://github.com/user-attachments/assets/c57e706c-9113-474d-a740-46140d7f0d0d)

 **Observation**</br>
-A 5-stage pipeline design, using clk_yog, computes the sum of numbers from 1 to 9 across various stages.
+A 5-stage pipeline design, using clk_dak, computes the sum of numbers from 1 to 9 across various stages.
 The stages include Instruction Fetch, Instruction Decode, Execute, Memory Access, and Write-back.
 The entire process takes 58 cycles to complete.